munificent/craftinginterpreters/book/local-variables.md

 </aside>

-We've got one more to deal with before we end this chapter.
+We've got one more edge case to deal with before we end this chapter.
 Take a look at this strange beastie:

 ```lox
 {